12UE/CreateRemoteThreadUltra/README.md

 # CreateRemoteThread-Ultra
-CreateRemoteThread: how to pass multiple parameters to the remote thread function without shellcode. support x86&x64
+CreateRemoteThread: how to pass multiple parameters to the remote thread function without shellcode. support x86 and x64.

 ```c++
 HANDLE WINAPI CreateRemoteThread(